-- 32. Amend § 570.205(a)(4) by removing paragraph (vii) and redesignating paragraph (viii) as (vii). - 33.
-In § 570.441(b), revise the introductory text and paragraph (3) to read as follows: § 570.441 Citizen participation-insular areas.
+- 32. Amend § 570.205 paragraph (a)(4) by removing paragraph (vii) and redesignating paragraph (viii) as (vii). - 33.
+In § 570.441 revise introductory text in paragraphs (b) and (3) to read as follows:

+§ 570.441 Citizen participation-insular areas.

 (b) Citizen participation plan.
 The insular area jurisdiction must develop and follow a detailed citizen participation plan and must make the plan public.
 The plan must be completed and available before the statement for assistance is submitted to HUD, and the jurisdiction must certify that it is following the plan.
 The plan must set forth the jurisdiction's policies and procedures for: